 5. Nearly One-Third of Hens Arriving at Slaughterhouses Have Broken Bones

-Due to the cramped living conditions, poor diet, and terrible handling of hens throughout their lives, by the time they are sent to the slaughter house, an estimated 29% have broken bones.
+Due to the cramped living conditions, poor diet, and terrible handling of hens throughout their lives, by the time they are sent to the slaughterhouse, an estimated 29% have broken bones.
 The meat from these laying hens is used for “lower grade” meat products, and the “canned, boned, and diced” meat is actually used by the National School Lunch Program.

 6. Forced Moulting Kills Thousands of Hens

 At the end of a hen’s laying cycle, they are force-moulted in order to induce another cycle.
-This means starving the hens and keeping them in complete darkness for 10 to 15 days, a cruel practice which can double the mortality rate of hens during this period.
+This means starving the hens and keeping them in complete darkness for 10 to 15 days, a cruel practice that can double the mortality rate of hens during this period.

 7. Free Range Hens May Never See the Daylight

-Despite what advertisements may lead us to believe, some hens living on free range farms may never see the daylight during their entire lifetime.
+Despite what advertisements may lead us to believe, some hens living on free-range farms may never see the daylight during their entire lifetime.
 The regulations only stipulate that hens have access to an outside area, but with thousands of birds being kept in each barn, tiny doors to the outside, and no regulations on how often the farmer even has to open these doors, the vast majority of hens never see this outside area.

 8. No Egg Laying Hens Reach Old Age

-No matter what type of egg farm the hens come from, they are sent to the slaughterhouse after just two or three laying cycles, meaning that no egg laying hen reaches their natural lifespan.
+No matter what type of egg farm the hens come from, they are sent to the slaughterhouse after just two or three laying cycles, meaning that no egg-laying hen reaches their natural lifespan.
 This is another one of the inherently cruel practices that all egg farms are engaged in that nobody likes to think about.

 9. 20,000 Hens in One Barn Still Counts as Free Range

-There are many deliberate myths created by industry marketing teams, and the idea of free range is one of the biggest myths of all.
-Far from the idyllic vision of animals pecking about in the open green pasture, free range hens may be cramped up in huge barns with 20,000 or more other hens, never feeling the sun on their backs, or the grass beneath their feet.
+There are many deliberate myths created by industry marketing teams, and the idea of free-range is one of the biggest myths of all.
+Far from the idyllic vision of animals pecking about in the open green pasture, free-range hens may be cramped up in huge barns with 20,000 or more other hens, never feeling the sun on their backs, or the grass beneath their feet.

 10.”Organic” and “Humane” Labelled Eggs are Misleading

 Many consumers are led to believe that certain labels on the egg carton indicate that hens have led a happy, healthy, cruelty-free life.
-This not the truth, and regulations surrounding these labels are extremely lax.
+This is not the truth, and the regulations surrounding these labels are extremely lax.
 Organic and humanely raised hens still endure many of the same cruel practices as battery hens (such as de-beaking), are still sent to slaughter after just two of three laying cycles, and all male chicks are still murdered at just one day old.